c-blake/nio/db-bench.md

 malloc-free cycles in the parser, but the bigger speed-up would be parallelizing the parsing which could probably yield single digit seconds.
 Then all you have is a lot of L1 resident hash tables managing the string -> dense integers ids.
+Note that performance-wise it is virtually always better to do this hashing exactly once, at induction of data into your system.

 Anyway, you get:
 ```sh